Enjoy an inexpensive educational experience for children and adults alike

 by Christine Stephens

-Want an inexpensive educational experience for the children that will entertain the adults as well?
+Want an inexpensive educational experience for your children or grandchildren that will entertain the adults as well?
 Consider genealogy.
 Studying genealogy is an enriching experience filled with new people, places, and new ways to explore these in the digital age.
 One can inexpensively instill a love of learning through genealogical research.

 Children are always excited by an art project.
 A quick search of the Internet will uncover a wide selection of free family tree forms that the family can fill in together.
 Putting the family tree into a little binder will provide room for the children to store copies of their family stories, family photos, and journals about their summer spent exploring genealogy.

 The next trip to the grandparent's home can be a fact gathering research mission.
 Feel free to use recording equipment or a camcorder to capture the family stories.
 Ask to borrow family photos to scan into the computer for preservation.
 Don't forget to ask to look through the old family Bibles for dates and names of older family members.

 Become familiar with the genealogical societies and libraries nearby.
 One can instill a love of research in children by showing them the collections of information and helping them search through the old books, microfilm, telephone directories, and collections of newspaper clippings.